fireMCG/Exiled-Vault/Exiled Vault PoE1/Exiled Vault Talismans/Three Rat Talisman.md

 # Three Rat Talisman
-When we free ourselves from the shackles
-of civilised existence
-we learn to feed and run and breathe
-as the First Ones have always done.
+When we free ourselves from the shackles of civilised existence, we learn to feed and run and breathe as the First Ones have always done.
 \- The Wolven King

 #